heaji-lee/waracle-cat-app/README.md

 - Dark mode toggle for better UX.
 - Implement pagination when fetching cats.
 - More responsive on various screen sizes.
-- Search page to search for a cat image based on parama.
+- Search page to search for a cat image/s based on params.